-Fortum’s short-term incentive programme is designed to support the achievement of the company’s financial and other relevant targets set on an annual level.
-The individual and team targets are aligned with the targets of the division and the Group through the frequent performance dialogues.
-All Fortum employees are covered by the STI programme or a comparable local variable pay arrangement.
+Fortum’s STI programme is designed to support the achievement of the company’s financial and other relevant targets on an annual basis.
+All employees are covered by the programme or alternatively by a business specific or a comparable local variable pay rrangement.

-Fortum’s LTI Programme consists of six-year share plans, within which participants have the opportunity to earn company shares.
-Subject to the decision of the Board of Directors, a new share plan commences yearly.
+Fortum’s LTI programme provides participants with the opportunity to earn company shares.
+Subject to the decision of the Board of Directors, a new LTI plan commences annually.

 The Board of Directors approves the Fortum management members and key individuals entitled to participate in each annually commencing LTI plan.
 Participation in the LTI plan precludes the individual from being a member in the Fortum Personnel Fund.

 Each LTI plan begins with a three year earnings period, during which participants may earn share rights if the performance criteria set by the Board of Directors are fulfilled.

 If the minimum performance criteria are not exceeded, no shares will be awarded.
 If performance is exceptionally good and the targets approved by the Board of Directors are achieved, the combined gross value of all variable compensation cannot exceed 120% of the person’s annual salary in any calendar year.